Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to part shade.
 Best in part shade.

-Soil: Well drained, dry, low organic content, pH 6.1-8.5 (slightly acidic to alkaline).
+Soil: Well draining, dry, low organic content, pH 6.1-8.5 (slightly acidic to alkaline).

 Prune: After the last freeze, remove winter damage.
-Removing spent stalks after flowering may extend blooming.

 Litter: Low.

 Propagation: Seed sown in the fall or stratified one month and sown in the spring.
+This plant easily reseeds in the wild.

-Uses: Ornamental, hummingbird garden, xeric garden.
+Uses: Ornamental, hummingbird garden, low water (xeriscape) garden.

 Comments

 This plant is a member of the Penstemon and Plantain family (Plantaginaceae).
 Other common names are Canyon Penstemon and Arizona Penstemon.
-Do not overwater or this plant will die.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.